The Gout- (James Gillray 1799.) Rich Man's Disease.

 But even as the technological advantages of Britain's tree of knowledge allowed it to act like the world's biggest gangster, fresh branches were curling off in new directions; exotic birds were nesting amongst the foliage, and fantastic creatures that were both ancient and modern at the same time were appearing amongst the roots.

+In 1841 there was the first use of the word dinosaur, and around about the same time Charles Darwin was busily beginning to sketch his evolutionary theory.
+New ideas were falling to the ground constantly, and new trees of knowledge were springing from the seeds of these ideas.
 For ten years from 1838 to 1848 the working class movement of Chartism pushed for a fairer and therefore necessarily more communicative society.
 1848 also saw the publication of The Communist Manifesto which offered an explanation of the world that a great many people would see value in.
 Old systems fell to revolution as strong new ideas encouraged action.

 In many places, human beings were communicating with themselves as never before, as questions were being asked of humankind's place in history, of its place in society, of its place in nature itself.
 People's old ideas of themselves were tossed and broken as the tide of communication crashed in once more.